Cakewalk: Lack of detail/consistency in explanation of the cakewalk's origin

 It is believed that the satirical nature of the cakewalk led to its being overlooked by archivists.
-Many of the members of the Federal Writers' Project of the Works Progress Administration who were tasked with recording information about slave culture assumed that the cakewalk was simply frivolous entertainment.
-As such, they never asked their interviewees (former slaves) to elaborate on the singing and dancing traditions in which slaves would participate.
-This runs in opposition to the researchers' interest in slave spirituals and religious practices, where interviewees were often asked to demonstrate examples from those traditions.
-As Baldwin argues:The interviewers willingly believed that slaves could express a child-like faith in the white Christian God (whites had not yet guessed at the hidden-revolutionary meanings of spirituals), but they could not conceive of blacks participating in a rich cultural life independent of European forms.
-Thus they felt no need to press the ex-slaves for further explanations of remarks which hinted that such a culture indeed existed.It is also likely that as the cakewalk was appropriated into white culture, it lost much connection to its history.
+Many of the members of the Federal Writers' Project of the Works Progress Administration who were tasked with recording information about culture of enslaved people assumed that the cakewalk was simply frivolous entertainment.
+As such, they never asked their interviewees (former enslaved people) to elaborate on the singing and dancing traditions in which enslaved people would participate.
+This runs in opposition to the researchers' interest in “slave spirituals” and religious practices, where interviewees were often asked to demonstrate examples from those traditions.
+As Baldwin argues:

+The interviewers willingly believed that slaves could express a child-like faith in the white Christian God (whites had not yet guessed at the hidden-revolutionary meanings of spirituals), but they could not conceive of blacks participating in a rich cultural life independent of European forms.
+Thus they felt no need to press the ex-slaves for further explanations of remarks which hinted that such a culture indeed existed.

+It is also likely that as the cakewalk was appropriated into white culture, it lost much connection to its history.
 Even if white people had once perceived it as a threat, they were able to dismiss that notion "by considering it as a simple performance which existed merely for their own pleasure.
-To coopt the cakewalk, physically seize control of it, was within the power of whites who "owned" the blacks with whom they lived."
+To coopt the cakewalk, physically seize control of it, was within the power of whites who ‘owned’ the blacks with whom they lived."

 Brooke Baldwin's 1981 article claims that, failing to successfully turn the cakewalk into a white art form, it instead was heavily degraded by white caricaturists.
 They spun the narrative of the cakewalk as a mediocre emulation of white culture, further clouding its true origins as satire of slaveowner aristocracy: "Cakewalkers were made to appear ludicrous."
 This idea of the cakewalk became so prevalent that for a long time, the "cakewalk clown" was the mainstream view of the dance and black culture as a whole.
 It is only recently that researchers have begun correcting that perspective to set the record straight.